mifth/BXAtlas/README.md

 Features:
 - UVs generation works.
 - Quads and NGons support is added.
-This pull request is applied.
+This pull request is applied: https://github.com/jpcy/xatlas/pull/138
 - Fixes of a cross-product calculation.
-This pull request is applied.
+This pull request is applied: https://github.com/jpcy/xatlas/pull/131
 - Fixes of PiecewiseParam.
-This pull request is applied.
+This pull request is applied: https://github.com/jpcy/xatlas/pull/141
-- CTypes linked addon.
+- CTypes is used for the Blender addon.

 ![image](https://github.com/user-attachments/assets/b94f33a1-146d-4ea1-8f35-27ef7f9af263)